TuringAllies/.github/profile/README.md

     ```
 4. load employer data by running the following command from the command line: `rake csv_load:populate_employers`

+* step 4 does the following: loads a list of employers who have hired Turing grads, as of 11/22/2023.
+It's converting a list of data published by Turing into ActiveRecord objects.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- USAGE EXAMPLES -->